apollographql/apollo-client/react-docs/source/subscriptions.md

 GraphQL Subscriptions is a way to push data from the server to the clients that choose to listen to real time messages from the server.

-similar to queries - they contain the selection set (list of fields) the client side needs, but those will be pushed from the server on the specific subscription name.
+similar to queries - they contain the selection set (list of fields) the client side needs, but instead of returning only once, a new result is sent every time a specified event happens on the server.

-Common usage of subscriptions is for notifying the client side regarding changes and notifications based on events: creation of a new object, updated fields and so on.
+A common use-case for subscriptions is for notifying the client side of changes based on events, for example the creation of a new object, updated fields and so on.

-A server will expose a schema like so:
+GraphQL subscriptions contain the definition of the notification in the shema, for example `commentAdded`:

 ```js
 type Subscription {